gvwilson/fiction/iffy/index.md

 with more force than the drone had struck its housing.
 Five redundant security systems toppled over, as dead as the first Marine.
-*Firing: unthinkable.
+*Targeting: impossible.
-Targeting: unthinkable.*
+Firing: unthinkable.*
 With a spark too small to be called microscopic the railgun's core electrocuted itself.

 "Citizens!"
 A mechanical voice boomed across the harbor.
 "This is an emergency!
-Take shelter immediately.
 Power down or disable any advanced devices in your immediate vicinity.
-Do not attempt to flee!
+Remain in place!
 Any vehicle or vessel that moves will be treated as hostile."

 Aunt Naggie spun around,
 not realizing how close her end had been.
-"Jack—" she started.
+"Iffy—" she started.

-"Cast off that affin' line!" he shouted.
+"Cast off that affin' line!"
+Jack shouted.
 Even at the stern and with her head spinning
 Iffy heard his fist hit the display in the pilot house.
 *He better not break it,* she thought muzzily.
 What had just happened?
-How could she hack the railgun like that?
-How could she *see* like that?
+How could do that?
-What was she?

 A drone swooped down and then circled overhead.
 "Citizens!"
 its tinny voice said.
-"Do not attempt to flee!
+Remain in place!
-Any vehicle or vessel in motion during the current situation will be treated as hostile."
+Any vehicle or vessel in motion during the current situation will be considered hostile."

 Aunt Naggie raised her hands and backed away from the taffrail, the stayline still tied on.